holoviz/panel/doc/tutorials/intermediate/panel_serve.md

-# Serve Panel Apps
+# Serve Apps

-In this tutorial you will learn more advanced techniques about serving Panel apps:
+In this tutorial you will learn more advanced techniques for serving Panel apps:

 - serve a multipage app with a command like `panel serve app.py app2.ipynb`
 - list the configuration options of `panel serve` by adding the flag `--help`.